mindspore-ai/docs/docs/programming_guide/source_zh_cn/probability.md

 # get information of the distribution
 print(LogNormal)
-# get information of the underyling distribution and the bijector separately
+# get information of the underlying distribution and the bijector separately
 print("underlying distribution:\n", LogNormal.distribution)
 print("bijector:\n", LogNormal.bijector)
 # get the computation results